moses1252/Kings-Corners/README.md

 --log

+--2-14-23
+Updated the visuals commands so who ever is playing can read better

 --2-13-23
 Game is functional
 Added a PlayGame class so the user just needs to run this class and start using application